uaz-web/ceres/README.md

 The S3 Bucket that gets deployed stores the sites-list.json file.

 ##### Lambda Functions
 Ceres deploys two Lambda functions.
-The first processes the sites-list.json file and creates a seperate SQS message for each.
-The second Lambda function is trigger based on these messages on a one-to-one basis and performs the actual anaylsis of the sites.
+The first (fill_queue) processes the sites-list.json file and creates a seperate SQS message for each.
+The second Lambda function (ping) is triggered based on these messages on a one-to-one basis and performs the actual anaylsis of the sites.
+It also sends notification messages to Slack and logs outages in the database.

 ##### Included Scripts
-THe lambda-prep.sh script bundles up the Python dependencies and code for each Lambda function.
-The cleanup.sh script will remove the zip and build files in case you make changes to the python Lambda code and want to remove the build and zip files before rebuilding.
+The lambda-prep.sh script bundles up the Python dependencies and code for each Lambda function.

+The cleanup.sh script will remove the zip and build files in case you make changes to the Python Lambda code before redeploying.